Are there any idioms in English about the days of the week?

 If you know of any idioms about the days of the week in your language, please share them below.

 This article was posted on Friday, November 27th, 2015 at 8:19 pm and is filed under Australia, Countries & Cultures, England, English, English Proverbs, France, French, French Proverbs, Languages, Proverbs, Sayings, Sayings about Days of the Week, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Sayings about Days of the Week”